AI Content Pipelines: From Text Prompts to Images and Video

 4. Add processing for format conversion

 The code samples in this post are complete enough to start from.
-The key is composition - build small tools that do one thing, then let Claude orchestrate them into workflows.
+The trick is composition.
+Build small tools that do one thing, then let Claude orchestrate them into workflows.

 What used to require teams now requires prompts.
 That's the power of AI content pipelines.